ModyQyW/resume/index.en-US.md

 <p class="text-gray-500">2021-07 Present, Chancheng, Foshan, Guangdong, China, Remote</p>

-- Led the upgrade of old projects, including Web, multi-platform miniprograms, Electron, etc., to TypeScript + Vue 3 + Pinia + VueQuery + ElementPlus + UnoCSS + Vite + Conventional Routing, reducing project compilation time by 20% on average and task completion time by 5% on average
+- Led the upgrade of old projects, including Web, multi-end applets, Electron, etc., to TypeScript + Vue 3 + Pinia + VueQuery + UnoCSS + Vite, reducing project compilation time by 20% on average and task completion time by 5% on average
-- Manage Web admin access with Resource Based Access Control
-- Combined with Azure DevOps Pipelines to complete CI/CD, saving about 2 minutes on local builds, deployments, etc.
+- Reduced build size by an average of 38% by means of sub-packaging, compression, caching, etc.
+- Coordinated with backend to reduce cloud server instance outflow traffic by about 19% by adjusting data structure
-- Introduced Vitest for unit testing of basic methods, with an average coverage of 89%
+- Use Vitest to do unit testing of basic methods, with an average coverage of 89% and 10+ samples
+- Write simple scripts using Node.js for uploading and deploying to servers, Wecom bot notifications, etc.
+- Integrate Azure DevOps Pipelines to save 2 - 5 minutes per project on local builds, deployments, etc.
-- Organize [development templates](https://github.com/MillCloud/presets), [development specifications](https://millcloud.github.io/standard), [onboarding tests](https://millcloud.github.io/) from scratch developer-examination/)
+- Organize [development presets](https://github.com/MillCloud/presets) and [development standard](https://millcloud.github.io/standard) from scratch

 #### [Globus LTD.](https://globus-china.com/)

 <p class="text-gray-500 my-2">2021-05 - 2021-07, Chancheng, Foshan, Guangdong, China</p>

-- Front-end and back-end development of Web backend management systems using MongoDB, Express, React (MERN) and other technologies
+- Front-end and back-end development (full-stack) of Web backend management systems using MongoDB, Express, React (MERN) and other technologies
 - Use ReactQuery for remote state management and Recoil for local state management
 - Use Attribute Based Access Control to manage Web backend management system access rights
 - Investigated how to migrate existing Express projects to Serverless Framework and AWS, and designed basic solutions